Find Affordable College Courses

 Bellevue, NE

-Our 2023 rankings named Bellevue University the best value school in Nebraska for health professions students working on their bachelor’s degree.
-Bellevue University is a fairly large private not-for-profit school located in the suburb of Bellevue.
+Our analysis found Bellevue University to be the best value school for health professions students who want to pursue a bachelor’s degree in Nebraska.
+Bellevue University is a large private not-for-profit school located in the suburb of Bellevue.

-Bellevue University not only placed well in our value ranking, but it is also #1 on our Best Health Professions Bachelor’s Degree Schools in Nebraska list.
+Bellevue University also made our Best Health Professions Bachelor’s Degree Schools in Nebraska list, coming in at #1.

 In-state tuition fees for undergraduate students at UNMC are $11,941 per year.